Celebrate #nationalfoodday by Preparing some Hokto mushrooms this Evening!

 The Hokto Kinoko Company will be showcasing mushrooms and delicious cuisine at the 6th Annual New Year Gala 2011.
 More than 10,000 people are expected to participate.

-Hokto Kinoko Company will be showcasing Maitake, King Trumpet, Brown Beech, and White Beech mushrooms at the Asian American Expo at Fairplex.
-Every year more than 100,000 people are expected to attend this spectacular trade sho
+The Hokto Kinoko Company will be showcasing Maitake, King Trumpet, Brown Beech, and White Beech mushrooms at the Asian American Expo at Fairplex.
+Every year more than 100,000 people are expected to attend this spectacular trade show

-Although, the FDA estimates that there are more than 76 million cases of food-borne illness annually, making wise food choices and taking simple precautions can lower risk dramatically.
+The FDA estimates that there are more than 76 million cases of food-borne illness annually, meaning making wise food choices and taking simple precautions can lower the risk dramatically.
 The best way to avoid food-borne illness is to prevent it.
 Foods most likely to cause food poisoning include raw or undercooked meat, poultry and fish, and unpasteurized milk.

 September is a busy month for food and is the monthly host for additional culinary delights, some of which pair quite nicely with mushrooms.
 It turns out that September is also National Wild Rice and National Organic Harvest Month.
 What a great fit if you’re in the mood for celebrating these monthly themes!

-We continue to commemorate mushrooms during the month of September; however, the ninth month of the year is also host to National Cholesterol Education Month and National Self Improvement month (no kidding).
+We continue to commemorate mushrooms during the month of September; however, the ninth month of the year is also National Cholesterol Education Month and National Self Improvement month (no kidding).